 Te Arawa, Ngāti Maniapoto, Ngāi Tūhoe

-Suzanne is Branch Captain fo the Te Manawa Ora ki Te Whanganui-ā-Tara Māori Wardens.
+Suzanne is Branch Chief fo the Te Manawa Ora ki Te Whanganui-ā-Tara Māori Wardens.
 She has over 20 years experience working with numerous Māori and Pacific groups in the creative arts and cultural sector.
 Suzanne worked as a Programme Leader at Te Papa Tongarewa and currently works as Wellington City Council's Events Co-ordinator for Festivals.

 Kāpiti-Mana Area Liaison

-Heniaka is Branch Captain for Ngāti Toa Māori Wardens based in Porirua.
+Heniaka is Branch Chief for Ngāti Toa Māori Wardens based in Porirua.
 She has worked as a Māori Warden since 2009.
 Ngāti Toa Māori Wardens was formally recognised by Wellington City in 2015 and Porirua City in 2016.
 In June 2018 Heniaka was named as one of 25 influential wāhine in Porirua City as part of the national celebrations marking 125 years of women’s suffrage.

 Te Awakairangi Area Liaison

 Ngati Tūwharetoa, Āti Haunui-a-Pāpārangi, Ngāti Toa Rangatira, Kāi Tahu, Rangitāne